 The storyboard.
 This is created in the initial stages of the project to show what will be happening onscreen during the film.

-We were really pleased that this film was recognised at the New York Festivals Awards with a Silver Award for production design.
+We're proud to offer such a comprehensive range of corporate video production services.
+And we were really pleased that this film was recognised at the New York Festivals Awards with a Silver Award for production design.
 Which just goes to show you really don't need to be contained by the subject matter, in fact it just might be the things which inspires you to greater heights.
 You could end up toasting your film nonetheless.

 If you're interested in getting a few more tips on how to make better, more effective videos in less time for less budget download our our TOP TEN tips right here: